What is a cystoscopy?

 You may feel some discomfort as the cystoscope is advanced through the prostate into the bladder.
 You may feel a strong need to urinate when the water fills the bladder.
 If a biopsy is taken, you may feel a slight pinch.

-After the procedure, the urethra may be sore and you will feel a burning sensation during urination for a day or two.
+After the procedure, the urethra may be slightly sore with a mild burning sensation during urination.
+You also may have small amounts of blood in the urine for a day or two.

 What are the risks of cystoscopy?